 The band performed a three-song set for the BBC Light, “Jazz Beat” program on February 02, 1966 (the three numbers, ‘If You Wanna Be Happy’, ‘Soul Dressing’ and Outrage’ were released on “Show-Biz Blues – Fleetwood Mac 1968 to 1970 Volume 2” on the Receiver label in 2001(now out of print) but they can be found on YouTube.

-Before the month was out, the band would go into the studio to record two songs for their first single, ‘If You Wanna Be Happy’ and a Peter Bardens original ‘Jodrell Blues’
+Before the month was out, the band would go into the studio to record two songs for their first (and only) single, ‘If You Wanna Be Happy’ backed with a Peter Bardens original ‘Jodrell Blues’

-There is little surviving information as to the session itself, including the date of the session, but the label of the 45 whets our appetite for more.
+There is little surviving information as to the session itself, including the location and date, thought to be sometime in February, but what can be gleaned from the label of the 45 whets our appetite for more.

-Whether he had anything to do with the actual production of the songs, or if he was even in the studio at the time of the recording, we have no way of knowing.
+Whether he had anything to do with the actual production of the songs, or if he was even in the studio at the time of the recording, is impossible to know.

-More intriguing is the actual producer’s credit, which reads, “Directed by Eddie Kramer”.
+More intriguing is the producer’s credit, which reads, “Directed by Eddie Kramer”.

 Kramer went on to work with everyone from The Beatles, The Rolling Stones, Led Zeppelin, Traffic, and of course Jimi Hendrix.
 To the best of my knowledge, he never used the appellation, “Directed” on any other release (nor has anyone else).